MicrosoftDocs/azure-devops-docs/docs/report/sql-reports/shared-dimensions-in-the-analysis-services-cube.md

 ---
-title: Shared dimensions in the Analysis Services Cube | Team Services & TFS
+title: Shared dimensions in the Analysis Services Cube | VSTS & TFS
 description: Uses to show the data for only those team projects that you specify. ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit